COP3504CSp25/ProgDocs/docs/style-guide.md

         }
     }
     ```

-    The early return is a quick and easy way to de-nest your code.
+    An early return (or break/continue in the case of a loop) is a quick and easy way to de-nest your code.
 Put the "unhappy" code first and return early if that condition fails:

     ```cpp
     // Much better